Carbon-Chain Chemistry in the Interstellar Medium: Theoretical Studies

 Several carbon-chain species such C$_2$H, C$_3$N, and C$_4$H were identified based on SCF (self-consistent field) computation.
 The usage of quantum chemistry in astrochemistry became popular and common if species had not been synthesized in a laboratory.
 Several carbon-chain species, such as $l$-C$_3$H$^+$ and C$_6$H$^-$, were identified based on the insight of quantum chemistry.
 This has continued until recent times with the detection of the kentenyl radical (HCCO) towards various dark clouds in 2015.
 In another example, the detection of C$_5$N$^-$ in the circumstellar envelope of the carbon-rich star IRC+10216 was based solely on quantum chemical data.

 Modern quantum computations consider a lot of improvements with a wide range of quantum mechanical methods, basis sets, especially coupled cluster theory, at the single, double, and perturbative triples [CCSD(T)] level.
-The CCSD(T) method is exceptionally good in providing molecular structures and rotational constants, which give us very accurate rotational spectra.
-Over the years, many groups have made remarkable contributions to astrochemistry through quantum chemistry for astrochemical detection, understanding of the formation/destruction, and collisional excitation of different interstellar molecules (e.g., L. Allamandola, C. Bauschlicher, V. Barone, P. Botschwina, M. Biczysko, C. Puzzarini R. C. Fortenberry, J. Gauss, T. J. Lee, K. Peterson, H. F. Schaefer, J. Stanton, D. Woon, J-C Loison, J. Kästner , N. Balucani, A. Rimola).
-A comprehensive strategy for treating larger molecules with the required accuracy has been presented by \cite{barone2015}.
+The CCSD(T) method is exceptionally good at providing molecular structures and rotational constants, which provide reference rotational spectra.
+The CCSD(T) method is considered the gold standard in quantum chemical calculations to obtain accurate bond energies and molecular properties \citep[e.g.,][]{ramabhadran2013,fort15,barone2015,fortenberry2017quantum}.
+Over the years, many groups have made remarkable contributions to astrochemistry through quantum chemistry for astrochemical detection, understanding of the formation/destruction, and collisional excitation of different interstellar molecules (e.g., groups led by L. Allamandola, C. Bauschlicher, N. Balucani, V. Barone, M. Biczysko, P. Botschwina, R. C. Fortenberry, J. Gauss, J. Kästner, T. J. Lee, J-C Loison, K. Peterson, C. Puzzarini, A. Rimola, H. F. Schaefer, J. Stanton, P. Ugliengo, D. Woon).
+A comprehensive strategy for treating larger molecules with the required accuracy has been presented by \citet{barone2015}.